maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### eCDF and histogram: Show the distribution of the population of all states in one of the years (your chart title must indicate which year)

-For the eCDF and Histogram the same CSV file was used as in the Boxplot.
+For the eCDF and Histogram, the same CSV file was used as in the Boxplot.
 Therefore, we will not discuss the cleaning steps again here.

 ![histogram](histogram.png)